-A PFD can be a lifejacket or a buoyancy aid or wearable buoyancy device that also provides persons buoyancy in the water.
+A PFD can be a lifejacket or a buoyancy aid of at least 150N or a wearable buoyancy device of at least 50N that also provides persons buoyancy in the water.
 The intended use of a PFD is to be constantly worn when on deck in case of falling overboard, rather than intentionally entering the water or survival craft during an abandon ship scenario.